 Psychoanalytic Theories

 Psychoanalysis was the school of thought founded by Sigmund Freud.
-This approach suggested that the human mind comprises the conscious mind and the unconscious mind.
+The psychodynamic approach to the psyche suggested that the human mind comprises the conscious mind and the unconscious mind.
 The conscious mind consists of everything we are aware of, while the unconscious mind is all the thoughts, feelings, memories, and urges that are kept out of awareness.

 Behavioral Theories